 In some situations, confidentiality agreements prohibit one or both parties from soliciting or offering employment to the other party's employees.
 Some non-solicitation provisions also prohibit establishing relationships with customers and suppliers of the other party.
-These provisions should be narrowly drafted to avoid potential restraints on trade and may be unenforceable if drafted more broadly than reasonably necessary to protect a party's interests.
+These provisions should be narrowly drafted to avoid potential enforceability issues and, particularly in California, may be unenforceable.
+For example, parties wishing to add customer and supplier non-solicitation language should consider limiting it to specifically prohibit solicitation through the use of trade secret information or other unlawful means (see Morlife, Inc. v.
+Perry, 56 Cal.
+App.
+4th 1514, 1526 (1997)).

-In California, Business and Professions Code Section 16600 voids contract provisions that restrain anyone from engaging in a lawful profession, trade, or business (Cal.
+In California, Business and Professions Code Section 16600 (Section 16600) voids contract provisions that restrain anyone from engaging in a lawful profession, trade, or business (Cal.
 Bus. & Prof. Code § 16600).
-Section 16600 generally blocks agreements between commercial parties not to hire away the other's employees.